 As explained earlier Acquittals can be 'perverse verdicts' which go against all the evidence presented...Juries do not have to give reasons for how their 'Verdicts' were reached!
 Furthermore, a 'Not Guilty' verdict can also be the result of technical-type hitches in the legal process.
 In addition to this, if a Jury are unable to reach a decision, even after a re-trial, the case is terminated and a verdict of 'Not Guilty' is returned?

-Figures from the Criminal Law Policy Unit of the Home Office show that every year there are between 125 - 183 families living with an Acquittal of a person accused of the Murder/Manslaughter of their loved-one.
-At present there is no recourse, support or advice for the victims families.
-No Appeal process for an unjust Acquittal.
+Every year there are between 125 - 183 families living with an Acquittal of a person accused of the Murder/Manslaughter of their loved-one.

 Ann Roberts son Simon was murdered in 2003, the case terminated after a re-trial.
 The Jury could not reach a decision and the verdict of 'Not Guilty' was recorded...